Sleep Apnea & Snoring

 Call our office and make an appointment to discuss an oral appliance.

 This product is worn at night while you are sleeping.
 Unlike a CPAP machine, the appliance is comfortable to wear and custom-fitted to your mouth for a proper fit.
-It also won’t disturb the sleep of your partner like a CPAP can!

 If your dentist determines that the appliance is a good choice for you, you will be fitted for your own unique device.
 Your appliance works by moving your lower jaw into a position that increases the space in your airway.
 This allows air to move freely and reduces the vibration that causes the snoring.